What Is a Commercial Umbrella Policy?

 - How much additional coverage do you need? $1 million? $5 million?

 - What industry do you operate your small business in?

 - Is there an increased risk of property damage or third-party bodily injury in your business?

 - What insurance company are you working with?
 Would you consider switching to another insurance company?

 These are just a few of the factors that impact how insurance companies price umbrella liability policies.
 Many businesses choose to add the additional layer of protection because the pricing of these policies is so minimal.

 Get a Free Commercial Umbrella Insurance Quote

-If you'd like help finding out what your specific needs are, you can complete the form above to start the process of getting a competitive, free quote for several types of business insurance—including commercial umbrella policies—or you can call 1-877-907-5267 to speak with one of our specialists.
+If you'd like help finding out what your specific needs are, in just a few minutes you can complete the form above to start the process of getting a competitive, free quote for several types of business insurance—including commercial umbrella policies—or you can call 1-877-907-5267 to speak with one of our specialists.